loculus-project/loculus/backend/README.md

 ## Setup

 To start the backend, a PostgreSQL database is required.
-The schema is specified in [init.sql](src/main/resources/database/init.sql).
 The database connection is configured via Spring properties that need to be passed on startup:
-* Via command line argument: `--database.jdbcUrl=jdbc:postgresql://0.0.0.0:5432/pathoplexus`
+* Via command line argument: `--database.jdbcUrl=jdbc:postgresql://localhost:5432/pathoplexus`
-* Via environment variable: `SPRING_APPLICATION_JSON={"database":{"jdbcUrl":"jdbc:postgresql://0.0.0.0:5432/pathoplexus"}}`
+* Via environment variable: `SPRING_APPLICATION_JSON={"database":{"jdbcUrl":"jdbc:postgresql://localhost:5432/pathoplexus"}}`

+We use Flyway, so that the service can provision an empty/existing DB without any manual steps in between.
+On startup scripts in `src/main/resources/db/migration` are executed in order, i.e. `V1__*.sql` before `V2__*.sql` if they didn't run before, so that the DB is always up-to-date.
+(For more info on the naming convention, see [this](https://www.red-gate.com/blog/database-devops/flyway-naming-patterns-matter) blog post.)

 The service listens, by default, to **port 8079**.